theOehrly/Fast-F1/docs/contributing/contributing.rst

 Which logging level to use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-logger

 There are five levels at which you can emit messages.

 - `logger.critical` and `logger.error` are really only there for errors that
   will end the use of the library but not kill the interpreter.
-- `logger.warning` are used to warn the user, see below.
+- `logger.warning` is used to warn the user, for example, if an operation has
+  failed gracefully, if some action is likely to have unintended side-effects
+  or similar.
 - `logger.info` is for information that the user may want to know if the
   program behaves oddly.
 For instance, if a driver did not participate in a
   session, some data cannot be loaded for this specific driver.
 But FastF1 can